 Indian curries generally do not feature beef, as the cow is considered a sacred animal.
 The only region in India you are likely to find beef on a menu is in Kerala, which was colonized by the Portuguese and later by the Dutch.
 You can enjoy beef dishes in the colonial city of Cochin as well as luxury resorts like Coconut Lagoon.

-Gaeng Masaman is a unique Thai dish as its sauce is thicker than typical Thai coconut curry.
-Gaeng Masaman also distinguishes itself on Thai curry menus with its mild heat level, fragrant Middle Eastern spices and roasted peanuts.
+Gaeng Massaman is a unique Thai dish as its sauce is thicker than typical Thai coconut curry.
+Gaeng Massaman also distinguishes itself on Thai curry menus with its mild heat level, fragrant Middle Eastern spices and roasted peanuts.

 Types of Thai Curry

 In Thailand, curry refers both to dishes in Thai cuisine that are made with various types of curry paste and to the pastes themselves.
 A wet Thai curry is made from curry paste, coconut milk, meat, seafood, vegetables and herbs.

 Popular Thai curries include Green, Red, Yellow, Penang and Gaeng Massaman.
 Most Thai curries are categorized by the colour of the curry paste.
 The colour of the chilies and other ingredients gives each curry its distinct hue.
 Traditionally, all Thai curries were made with the same ingredients except for one thing: the chilies.
 Usually green curry is the mildest, red is the hottest and yellow falls somewhere in between.

 Gaeng Massaman uniquely influenced Thai cooking thanks to visiting Persian traders.
 The sauce is thick with a mild, slightly sweet flavour.

 Penang Curry is sweeter than its sister, spicy Thai Red Curry.
 It is named for the island of Penang off the west coast of Malaysia and is served sometimes topped with coconut cream.